MarkMaru/Snake-Game-in-Kotlin/README.md

 Project Overview:
 The project was to create a snake game, which would utilize the engine from the world popular mini game, but translate that logic into Android Studios Kotlin.

 What I did do?
-A snake game
-A menu screen
-A local data storage solution for usernames and scores A multi view app with lots of scalability and dependencies in mind Procrastinate
+A snake game, menu screen, local data storage solution for usernames and scores, multi view app with lots of scalability and dependencies in mind, procrastinate etc.

-Wish list of features for the next version:
-Skins for the snake/app when you reach a certain score Make the game a bit more interesting, like adding obstacles or foes Music
-Some animations in the menu
+Wish list of features for the next version: Skins for the snake/app when you reach a certain score, make the game a bit more interesting, like adding obstacles or foes, some background music to keept the player engaged, and some animations in the menu

 Self-evaluation:
 My grade could be average, but at the same time, I feel as if we were not expected to make a groundbreaking app right from one semester of learning Android Studio.
 I believe I gave my best, and I hope to someday use this knowledge for my future endeavors.